Close Menu

 How do IP addresses work?

-• At home, this network is usually provided by your Internet Service Provider (ISP).
+Your device connects to the internet indirectly by joining a local network with internet access.
+At home, this network is often provided by your Internet Service Provider (ISP).
 At work, it’s your company’s network.

-• All your internet activity passes through your Internet Service Provider (ISP).
-It uses your IP address to send information back and forth.
+Your ISP assigns an IP address to your device.
+This address identifies your device on the network.
+All internet activity passes through your ISP.
+They use your IP address to send information back and forth.

 Types of IP addresses